DHTMLX/docs-scheduler/docs/how_to_start.md

 ## Step 1.
 Including source files

+[Download the package](https://dhtmlx.com/docs/products/dhtmlxEventCalendar/download.shtml) and unpack it into the folder of your project.

 Start from creating an HTML file and call it *index.html*.
 Then proceed to include Event Calendar source files into the created file.

 There are two necessary files: